 Whether you’re just starting out as a blogger, or are a veteran in the industry, there’s one thing we all should make sure we have for our business: a great headshot.
 Just a simple “hello!” with a visual of your face can help tie the reader to your work, and make sure they know there’s a real person behind the blog.
 It’s really your first impression, so make it count!

-Your headshot is often used as your social media profile icon and about page, in your media kit and sent to brands for any features.
-It should be consistent, it should represent your brand and it should be GOOD!
-It’s the first thing we recommend investing in for your brand (business, blogger, anything in between) if you’re the face of it.
+Your headshot is often used as your social media profile icon and included in your about page on your website.
+You should also add it to your media kit so brands can familiarize themselves with you.
+Headshots are one of the first things we recommend investing in for your brand (business, blogger, anything in between) if you’re the face of it.
+But getting a great headshot takes a little bit of effort.
+Here are our best tips for getting a great headshot.

 Natural Light And In Focus